Best Wine Openers

-We started by researching 40+ openers, selecting the top products that had the potential to be the best.
+We started by researching 40+ openers, selecting the top products with the potential to be the best.
 We then set about opening countless bottles of wine, using a diverse panel of testers to analyze each product.
 Ease of use was considered first and foremost.
 Durability and aesthetics were then factored in, as were additional features.

 Ease of Use

-Ease of use is measured in multiple ways: was the opener straight forward for a novice to figure out how to use without instruction?
+Ease of use is measured in multiple ways: was the opener straightforward for a novice to figure out how to use without instruction?
 How much hand strength does it require?
 Could someone with reducing dexterity use this tool effectively?
 Finally, we tried it out with one hand (and occasionally with our eyes closed).

 The easiest wine openers to use required little thought and effort.
 The Rabbit, Secura Electric, and the Wine Ziz all excelled in this area despite having very different approaches to removing a cork.
 Many testers were able to use the latter two with just one hand, and all required minimal strength to use due to physics's wonderful forces.

 The Cork Pop Original was challenging to evaluate.
 Many apprehensive users took a moment to use it successfully, as they didn't press the canister enough to release any gas.
 Overconfident users removed the cork before testers could even start the timer, pressing the canister too much or for too long, and were rewarded with a triumphant pop.
-Do make sure you insert the needle fully through the cork, but not to insert it into the actual wine (unless you also want a spray of wine).
+Do make sure you insert the needle fully through the cork but not into the actual wine (unless you also want a spray of wine).
 The Cuisinart Electric is almost as easy to use as the Secura.
 However, the lack of visibility regarding the drill piece increased user error.
 The OXO Steal Lever Corkscrew's size made it easier to grip than some tools, but we were disappointed with how heavy and cumbersome this appliance felt to use.